Recruiting for Adaptability and Culture Fit May Lead to Exclusion of Diverse Talents: How to Hire Tactfully

 But if you are going to move forward with this approach then it makes sense to accept that imperfect individuals enforce them, and it is necessary to assume that you are susceptible to unconscious or subconscious or accidental bias.
 Therefore, you should build in meaningful protocols to prevent prejudice, to the extent that it is possible.
 I suggest systematically and iteratively posing three fundamental questions.

-- How could we be introducing prejudice through our process and what problems might this create?
-(For example, maybe our corporate value of transparency has led us to hire many individuals who are more likely to speak frequently, loudly, and aggressively since transparency often binds with these characteristics, and also it binds with individuals who tend to experience less backlash when being transparent.
-Hence, we may be marginalizing individuals who historically are more likely to experience higher degrees of backlash when speaking without a filter such as women or individuals of different backgrounds and races as transparency can be and has been a punishable offense.
-Additionally, we have noticed that misinformation runs rampant throughout our organization, and correcting misinformation is both costly and exhausting.
+- How could we be introducing prejudice/bias through our process and what problems might this create?
+(For example, maybe our corporate value of transparency has led us to hire many individuals who are more likely to speak frequently, loudly, and aggressively, since transparency often binds with such above mentioned characteristics, and also it binds itself to individuals who tend to experience less backlash when being transparent.
+Hence, we may be marginalizing individuals who historically are more likely to experience higher degrees of backlash when speaking without a filter, e.g. women and minorities where transparency can or has been a punishable offense.
+Additionally, we have noticed that misinformation runs amuck throughout our organization, and correcting misinformation is both costly and exhausting.

 - How can we reduce or eliminate this prejudice?
 (We de-emphasize hiring for this value for certain classes of people or we adjust the weight of this value against others.
-We consider how this value manifests in different classes of people and customize accordingly.)
+We contemplate how this value may manifest itself in different people.
+We very specifically define the value, and include what the value is not.

 - What’s the benefit in fixing this problem?
-(We are more diverse, and thus, statistically more profitable.
-We produce higher quality work outputs since we’ve hired individuals who chose their words more carefully and that meticulousness has transcended into the work.
-Additionally, we manage the spread of miscommunication more effectively, a must in a large organization, all while making the world a better place.)
+(In the above example, we would grow more precise, and thus, statistically more profitable.
+We would produce higher quality work outputs since we’ve hired individuals who chose their words more carefully, and that meticulousness transcends into the work.
+Additionally, we manage the spread of miscommunication more effectively, a must in a large organization, all while making the world a better, more diverse, place.)

 I intentionally use “could we be,” instead of “are we,” in the first question because it is easy to assume you are immune from this issue.
 The question is designed to push you to reflect on possibilities—to observe “what is” rather than what you assume is true.